AnwarNajjar/RTIR-splunk-alert/README.md

 # RTIR Alert for Splunk Enterprise Security

 #### Release Notes

-##### Version 1.0.0 March 26 2020
+#### Version 1.0.0 March 26 2020
-##### RTIR Alert for Splunk Enterprise Security 1.0.0
+#### RTIR Alert for Splunk Enterprise Security 1.0.

 ## About RTIR Alert for Splunk Enterprise Security

-The RTIR Alert for Splunk Enterprise Security allow Splunk ES users to open a ticket with IR team on [RTIR platform](https://bestpractical.com/rtir) within the ES adaptive respone actions ,correlation search and saved search.
+ RTIR Alert for Splunk Enterprise Security allows Splunk ES users to open a ticket with the IR team  on the [RTIR platform](https://bestpractical.com/rtir) in the ES adaptive response actions, correlation search and saved search.

-Note: The app written in python3 and it's compatible with ES v5.0.1+ and splunk enterprise v7.0.0+.
+Note: The app written in python3 and it's compatible with ES v5.0.1+ and Splunk enterprise v7.0.0+.

 ## Requirements